davewhiteland/keyshape-diagram/docs.md

 ### In-line

-It's also possible to embed everything in-line.
+If you don't want to use external files, you can do the same thing but have everything in-line.
 In some cases this might be more convenient — for example, embedding a diagram into a single page without worrying about any other setup.

 ## Keyshape requirements

 [Keyshape](https://www.keyshapeapp.com) is a neat little app for making SVG animations on the Mac.
-A key capability that the KeyshapeDiagram code is exploiting is that it lets you name the markers on the timeline: those are used as the breakpoints in the animation.
+A key capability that this KeyshapeDiagram code is exploiting is that it lets you name the markers on the timeline: those are used as the breakpoints in the animation.